FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 # Funding {.unnumbered}

-To Be Entered through PLoSONe system and deleted here Czech Academy of Science (OP) visiting fellowship supporting DAC work at AlgaTech Canada Research Chair in Phytoplankton Ecophysiology (DAC) Natural Sciences and Engineering Research Council of Canada, 'Latitude and Light' (DAC) Canada Foundation for Innovation (DAC) New Brunswick Foundation for Innovation (DAC and MS) Rice Graduate Fellowship 2021 and 2022 (MS)
+To Be Entered through PLoSONe system and deleted here Czech Academy of Science (OP) visiting fellowship supporting DAC work at AlgaTech Canada Research Chair in Phytoplankton Ecophysiology (DAC), Grant number CRC-2017-00075 Natural Sciences and Engineering Research Council of Canada, 'Latitude and Light' (DAC) Canada Foundation for Innovation (DAC)

-XXX PLOS requires grant numbers XXX
+New Brunswick Foundation for Innovation (DAC and MS) Rice Graduate Fellowship 2021 and 2022 (MS)

+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 \newpage